airs0urce/modem-farm/README.md

 Note:
 I don't plan to prepare full docs for this project as it was written for myself and actually I don't want spending time preparing instructions and making it ready for everybody.
-Also I can't garanty that it still works, as I was running it last time 7 months ago and just now decided to put it on github.
+Also I can't garanty that it still works, as I was running it last time one year ago and just now decided to put it on github to make sure I don't lose this code in future.
+If something doesn't work or work not how it was described in this doc - you have to read code yourself and check it as I wrote this Readme based on what I remember after one year passed.

 How it works: